-Domestic Self-Supply (DSS) is a category within the OSS water use sector that serves 4% of the CFWI population.
-Water use within this category is expected to increase by approximately 20% from 20.36 mgd in 2010 to 24.42 mgd in 2035.
-The 2015 CFWI RWSP identified 1.19 mgd of water conservation potential for this water use sector.
+Domestic Self-Supply (DSS) is a category within the OSS water use category that serves 4 percent of the CFWI population.
+Water use within this category is expected to increase by approximately 20 percent from 20.36 mgd in 2010 to 24.42 mgd in 2035.
+The 2015 CFWI RWSP identified 1.19 mgd of water conservation potential for this water use category.
 As mentioned earlier, DSS consists of two subcategories: (1) small utilities that have permitted or annual average water use thresholds below 0.1 mgd, and (2) domestic self-supply (individual private homes or businesses that are not supplied water from a public water supply utility).

 Using EZ Guide results, the water conservation potential for DSS was assumed to be directly proportional to that of the residential use of public supply for indoor and outdoor BMPs (plumbing fixture retrofits, irrigation system audits and soil moisture sensor).
 The public supply per capita conservation potential of 5.57 gallons per person per day was applied to the projected DSS population to determine the DSS water conservation estimate of 1.19 mgd.
 While the actual PS BMPs are applicable for achieving reductions in DSS water use, the savings estimate calculated using EZ Guide presumes a certain participation rate in a "active" water conservation program.
-Described in more detail below, actual water conservation within the DSS sector occurs as the result of self-initiated efforts (i.e. passive conservation) and not as the result of participation in an active conservation campaign as these residents are rarely targeted by such programs.
+Described in more detail below, actual water conservation savings) and not as the result of participation in an active conservation campaign as these residents are rarely targeted by such programs.